English Questions

 In the following question, out of the four alternatives, select the alternative which is the best substitute of the phrase.

-Answer & Explanation Answer: C) to spew
+Answer & Explanation Answer: A) meritorious

 Explanation: